-- Stop the snowmobile and leave the engine idling.
-1. - 2.
-Push the vellow reverse button for one second and release.
-The engine will slow and and begin to rotate forward.
-The light on the instrument panel will shut off. - Apply the throttle slowly to make sure the machine is in forward.
-3.
+- 2. Push the yellow reverse button for one second and release.
+The engine will slow and begin to rotate forward.
+The light on the instrument panel will shut off. - Apply the throttle slowly to make sure the transmission is in forward.